jup-ag/space-station/guides/5-va/1-how-to-va.md

 1. **VA:** Select the VA tab in the product navigation menu to arrive at the VA terminal.
 2. **Amount:** Specify the total value where your portfolio will increase by.
-3. **Duration:** Specify the time freqency for the VA order with a numerical input and the dropdown selector.
+3. **Duration:** Specify the time frequency for the VA order with a numerical input and the dropdown selector.
 4. **Output Token Selector:** Select the token that you are looking to buy.
 5. **Input Token Selector:** Select the token you want to allocate or spend in your VA order.
 6. **Input Field:** Enter the amount of the input tokens you want to allocate or spend in your VA order.